 The Guinness Book of Records has recognized The Universal Declaration of Human Rights by the United Nations in 1948 as the most translated document in the world.
 This 6-page document has been translated into 370 languages and dialects as of 2009.

-Since then, the United Nations Human Rights offices have received rumours translations for this document from all over the world.
-Anyone can submit a new translation of The Universal Declaration of Human Rights in any languages and dialects to UN Human Rights offices by simply following the provided submissions guide.
+Since then, the United Nations Human Rights offices have received rumors of translations of this document from all over the world.
+Anyone can submit a new translation of The Universal Declaration of Human Rights in any language and dialect to UN Human Rights offices by simply following the provided submissions guide.

 Fact 7 – The most translated website in the world

-Have you ever wonder which is the most translated website in the world?
-Popular guesses might be big companies and brands like Coca-cola, Microsoft, Wikipedia or Google.
-Well, none of which are the right answer.
+Have you ever wondered which is the most translated website in the world?
+Popular guesses might be big companies and brands like Coca-cola, Microsoft, Wikipedia, or Google.
+Well, none of which is the right answer.
 The answer might be a little bit surprising to you… The most translated website in the world is The Jehovah’s Witnesses (jw.org).

 Fact 8 – The most translated writer in the world

-Agatha Christie, an English writer known for her sixty-six detective novels and fourteen short story collections, is the world most translated writer.
+Agatha Christie, an English writer known for her sixty-six detective novels and fourteen short story collections, is the world’s most translated writer.
 Some of her most famous works include Murder on the Orient Express, And Then There Were None, and The Mousetrap and The Mysterious Affair at Styles.
-With 7,236 translations of her works from English into 103 languages, she became the most translated individual authors.
+With 7,236 translations of her works from English into 103 languages, she became the most translated individual author.

-The other authors on the top 5 include:
+The other authors in the top 5 include: